 - 7. Maximum building height for accessory buildings shall be as follows: - a.
 AG, R-E, GB, F, and RR districts: 30 feet. - b.
 R or MHP districts: 20 feet - c.
 Height of accessory buildings located in districts other than A, R-E, RR, R, or MHP shall be subject to the building height standards of the subject zoning district.
 For buildings and structures used in active farm operations, see section 3.01. - 8.
 When an accessory building is located on a corner lot, it shall not extend into either required front yard. - 9.
-No accessory building, regardless of whether a Zoning Permit is required, shall be located on a property which does not include a main or principal structure, except as allowed under subsection 13, below. - 10.
+By definition an accessory building is clearly incidental to the principal structure housing the main use; therefore the Zoning Administrator shall not issue a Zoning Permit for an accessory building prior to the issuance of a Zoning Permit for the main or principal structure. - 10.
 In all residential districts, the seasonal storage of boats shall be considered an accessory use subject to the provisions of Section 3.01. - 11.
 An accessory building that has a total floor area (being the entire area within the exterior walls) of less than two hundred (200) square feet shall not be subject to the issuance of a zoning permit, but the total floor area of such an accessory building shall nevertheless be included in determining the maximum total floor area of all accessory buildings on a parcel of land.
 Any such accessory building shall be located a minimum of five (5) feet from the property line and shall adhere to Section 3.34.
 There shall be no more than three (3) accessory buildings of less than two hundred (200) square feet on any one lot or parcel. - 12.
 The area of an accessory building shall include the area within a lean-to or other sheltered attachment to an accessory building, in those cases where the lean-to has a roof which is supported by posts, columns, partial walls or other means.
 The area of the lean-to for the purpose of calculating the area thereof shall be that area covered or sheltered by the roof of the lean-to. - 13.
-No accessory building is permitted on a parcel without a main or principal structure, except for the following: - a.
-Across from Waterfront Lots. - i.
-One detached accessory building may be located on a lot that has no principal building, in the following circumstances only: - 1) If the lot is directly across a public or private street from a lot improved with a dwelling to which the building is accessory and such lot is not a waterfront lot; or - 2) If the lot on which the detached accessory building is located is adjacent to either side lot line of a lot directly across a public or private street from a lot improved with a dwelling to which the building is accessory.
-See Illustration 3-01. - ii.
+No accessory building is permitted on a parcel without a main or principal structure, except for the following: - a. one detached accessory building may be located on a lot that has no principal building, in the following circumstances only: - i.
+If the lot is directly across a public or private street from a lot improved with a dwelling to which the building is accessory and such lot is not a waterfront lot; or - ii.
+If the lot on which the detached accessory building is located is adjacent to either side lot line of a lot directly across a public or private street from a lot improved with a dwelling to which the building is accessory.
+See Illustration 3-01.

+b.
 In the circumstances described in this subsection as to accessory buildings on lots that have no principal building, not more than one detached accessory building may be located on an unimproved lot across a public or private street, as described above.
 The lot upon which the accessory building is constructed and the improved lot to which it is accessory shall be held in common ownership.
 A restrictive covenant confirming such common ownership and prohibiting the separate conveyance of either lot shall be recorded with the Mason County Register of Deeds prior to the issuance of a building permit or installation of any accessory building.